 - Time of Celebration – It is celebrated in the Malayalam month Of Medomi.e.
 April-May.

 - Main Attractions – The pageants and ceremonies of each of these divinities follow a very firm travel plan, planned in such a way that the rhythm of the Pooram celebrations must be kept maintained for 36 hours.

-- Overview of the Event – The beginning of the Zodiac New Year; when the sun comes into Sidereal Aries, Ashwini Nakshatra—is renowned as Vishu.
+The beginning of the Zodiac New Year; when the sun comes into Sidereal Aries, Ashwini Nakshatra—is renowned as Vishu.
 It is believed, what one sees after opening eyes on the morning of Vishu is a sign of what one can presume in the year to come.
-Therefore on Vishu, effort is made to convince one opens one’s eyes before a fortunate image—the Vishukkani.
+Therefore on Vishu, the effort is made to convince one opens one’s eyes before a fortunate image—the Vishukkani.

 - Time of Celebration – On the first day in the Malayalam month of Medam i.e. April-May.

-Besides Kerala being lands of spices, coconuts, backwaters and tea plantations also known as the land of festivals and fares.
-Here’s the list of few temple festivals celebrated:
+Besides Kerala being lands of spices, coconuts, backwaters, and tea plantations also known as the land of festivals and fares.
+Here’s the list of few famous temples of Kerala where festivals are celebrated: